8 Best Baseball Tryout Drills

 1. Plan Ahead: Set tryout dates, drills, and evaluator assignments at least 2–3 weeks in advance.

-2. Set Evaluation Criteria: Use standardized scoring sheets or apps like SkillShark to ensure consistent feedback and objectivity.
+2. Set Evaluation Criteria: Use standardized scoring sheets or evaluation apps like SkillShark to ensure consistent feedback and objectivity.

 4. Prioritize Safety and Flow: Set up stations ahead of time to avoid dead time and ensure proper spacing between drills.